Eduard-Prokhorikhin/ServerDocs/docs/services.md

 I will be primarilly using this for cloud storage for me and my family, but some of the other features are also nice to have.

 ### *Install*
 I will be installing the Nextcloud All-in-One [docker](#docker) image utilizing [Portainer](#Portainer) which i have set up previously.
 Following the [official documentation](https://github.com/nextcloud/all-in-one) I am going to be using a [premade docker compose script](https://github.com/nextcloud/all-in-one/blob/main/compose.yaml) they have made for Portainer with some minor difrances like removing commented out extras.
-Deploying it with Cloudflare Tunnel comes with some major downsides according to the docs, so I will deploy it behind a traditional reverse proxy.
+Pasting this docker-compose script just like in the [Nginx Proxy Manager](#nginx-proxymanager) install.
+Deploying it with Cloudflare Tunnel comes with some major downsides according to the docs, so I will deploy it with Nginx Proxy Manager instead.

 ```
 volumes: